GreenAutoML4FAS/Q-SENN/ReadME.md

 ```

 ## Acknowledgement
-This work was supported by the Federal Ministry of the Environment, Nature
+This work was supported by the Federal Ministry of Education and Research
+(BMBF), Germany under the AI service center KISSKI (grant no. 01IS22093C)
+and the Deutsche Forschungsgemeinschaft (DFG) under Germany’s Excellence
+Strategy within the Cluster of Excellence PhoenixD (EXC 2122).
+This work was
-Conservation, Nuclear Safety and Consumer Protection, Germany under the project
+partially supported by Intel Corporation and by the German Federal Ministry of the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (**GreenAutoML4FAS** project no. 67KI32007A).
-**GreenAutoML4FAS** (grant no. 67KI32007A).

-The work was done at the Leibniz University Hannover and published at the
-*Workshop on Resource Efficient Deep Learning for Computer Vision* at the
-International Conference on Computer Vision 2023.

 <p align="center">
     <img width="100" height="100" src="fig/AutoML4FAS_Logo.jpeg">